schemabook/sb/notes.md

 - helpers are tested inside spec/helpers

 # TODOs:
+- Add business to sign up process
+- Remove business scaffolding that is not needed

 - Add testing for Dashboards Controller
 - Setup linting (Rubocop, bundle-audit)
 - Remove Search from Sign Up and Sign In